 CONSTANZA MACRAS | DORKYPARK

 The company has been touring extensively across the world, being invited to festivals such as the Festival d’Avignon in France, the Wiener Festwochen in Austria, the Seoul Performing Arts Festival (SPAF) in Korea; the Buenos Aires International Festival (FIBA) in Argentina, Attakalari – India Biennial in India or Dance Umbrella Johannesburg and Festival Santiago a Mil, among many others.

-In Germany the company collaborates with HELLERAU – European Center for the Arts in Dresden and with Berlin based venues such as the Schaubühne am Lehniner Platz, Maxim Gorki Theatre and in the past with HAU -Hebbel am Ufer.
+In Germany the company collaborates with HELLERAU – European Center for the Arts in Dresden and with Berlin based venues such as the Schaubühne am Lehniner Platz, Maxim Gorki Theatre and with HAU – Hebbel am Ufer.
 Apart of these partners the company also works in Hamburg with Thalia Theater and Kampnagel, beside having toured in many state theaters like Schauspiel Hannover, Theatre Freiburg and Schauspiel Köln.
 It has also presented site specific projects in Kaufhaus Jandorff and the Forest in Müggelsee.

 The company’s productions have been supported throughout the years by the Berlin Senate Chancellery – Cultural Affairs Department, the Hauptstadkulturfonds (Capital Cultural Fund), the Kulturstiftung des Bundes (German Cultural Foundation), the Goethe-Institut, NPN (National Performance Network), Fonds Darstellende Künste among other public and private funding institutions from Germany and abroad.